BobKerns/better-future/README.md

 ### _future_.`onStart`(_handler_)

-Regesters a _handler_ that that will be notified that the computation has started.
+Regesters a _handler_ that that will be notified that the computation has been started.
 The _handler_ will receive the time the computation started.
 Handlers can be added at any time, including long after the `Future` is resolved.